MN Nursing: 4 Reasons Why It's Great to Be an RN in Minnesota

 3. Minnesota is booming with medical innovation and technologyIn Minnesota, you’ll find Medical Alley, a global network that includes the leading names in healthcare tech and medical devices.
 Many of these are also based in Minnesota, including Boston Scientific, Abbott, and the world’s largest medical device maker, Medtronic.
 In total, there are almost 500 medical device establishments throughout the state, which employ over 33,500 professionals, according to the state’s website.4

 Suffice it to say, as a registered nurse in the state, you’ll join a robust, forward-thinking community of healthcare professionals.

 4. Minnesota offers a great quality of life

-Minnesota is a pretty great place to live, don’cha know?
-The North Star State came in second in U.S. News’ Best States study, after Iowa.
-Minnesota ranked highly in terms of livability, health, education and opportunity, among other factors.
+Minnesota is a pretty great place to live, happiest states in the U.S?
+The North Star State came in third in U.S. News’ Best States study, ranking highly in factors like livability, health, education and opportunity, among other factors.
 In short, it’s a state with a strong economy, reasonable affordability and a great quality of life.

 Join the ranks of MN nursing professionals

-From the pay potential to the prestigious employers and promising growth, nurses have plenty of reason to want to launch their career in Minnesota.
+From the earning potential to the prestigious employers and promising growth, nurses have plenty of reasons to want to launch their career in Minnesota.
 Now that you know why it’s so great to be a nurse in Minnesota, are you ready to prove it?
-By becoming a registered nursed in Minnesota, you’ll join a growing field and have the chance to make a difference in the lives of patients—all while living in a pretty great state.
+By becoming a registered nurse in Minnesota, you’ll join a growing field and have the chance to make a difference in the lives of patients—all while enjoying the many perks of living in this lovely Midwestern state.